HYSTORY OF POLITICAL PHYLOSOPHY

 |Date||Time||Classroom / Location|

-- helping students in understanding the fundamental concepts of contemporary political philosophy (social classes, modern / antimodern / postmodern, right / left, recognition / discrimination, democracy / bonapartification, etc.);
+- helping students to understand the fundamental concepts of contemporary political philosophy (modern / anti-modern / post-modern, emancipation / de-emancipation, progress, freedom, equality, totality / immediacy ...);

-- helping them in orientating themselves in the contemporary political and cultural context, making use of the the theoretical elements learned and applying them to today's communicative contexts (TV, newspapers, social networks).
+- help them to orient themselves in the contemporary political-cultural context starting from the theoretical elements learned (the successive inevitable mutations of every philosophical and political nucleus over time) and their application to today's communicative contexts (TV, newspapers, social networks).

 Learning Achievements (Dublin Descriptors)